akhiilgupta/billing-service/README.md

 Signature: HMACSHA256(base64UrlEncode(header) + "." + base64UrlEncode(payload), your-256-bit-secret)
 ```
 ## Sample APIs
-Token is limited to 1 per request and need to be generate each time to access the resource
+Token is limited to 1 per request and needs to be generated each time to access the resource

 ### 1. Fetch customer bills
 ```